 Oxalis prefers a humid environment and moderately dry soil.
 It can tolerate bright light indoors, but not direct sunlight outdoors.
 The leaves close when it gets dark and open up again in the morning.
 It’s a very forgiving plant due to its corms (the root structure that resembles a rhizome) that help the plants store energy.
 Be gentle though!

-Here’s a list of different varieties of oxalis that you can get online.
+I curated a collection of different varieties of oxalis that you can order online (including some candy cane and golden cultivars).

 2. Burgundy rubber tree (Ficus elastica)